nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 First part of the book...almost nothing anyone says, including myself is true.

-- Almost nothing I say is true.
+- Almost nothing you say is true.
-  - I'm not wrong, it's just not the only answer or view.
+  - You're not wrong, it's just not the only answer or view.
   - _What time is it?
 Remember time zones._
   - _Christmas is in winter._
   - _Water swirls clockwise._
   - _I love dancing with her._
-- I focus on one angle of the whole picture.
+- You focus on one angle of the whole picture.
-  - I have a narrow window through which I see the world.
-I work with that information.
+  - You have a narrow window through which you see the world.
+You work with that information.
   - _My mom abandoned me in childhood (my expectation was that she be present).
 She says she was working hard to pay my tuition._
   - _A photo of a smiling group.
 Another one of same group, but frowning.
 Are these people happy?
 Which fact do I want to use for my purpose?_
-- My brain makes up explanations.
+- Your brain makes up explanations.
-  - Think of all the major life decisions I've made.
+  - Think of all the major life decisions you've made.
 Were all the explanations made up?
 Yikes.
-But that means, I can pick explanations that serve me.
+But that means, you can pick explanations that serve you.
   - _She said no because she doesn't like this song._
   - _Split brain experiments.
 Why did you open the window?_
-- My perspectives feel like a fact.
+- You perspectives feel like a fact.
   - _A cat is a pet.
 Your friends agree so must be true.
 A mouse disagrees.
 Neither can see it any other way._
   - My dad had no love for me.
   - Sibling fights.
 I'm right.
 They're wrong.
 I can prove it.
-- My certain future is just a prediction.
+- Your certain future is just a prediction.
   - Even if it feels 100% real.
-  - From $100 to $(all my savings), how much am I willing to bet that this future will become true?
+  - From $100 to $(all your savings & investments), how much are you willing to bet that this future will become true?
   - _If I quit my job and start my own company, I'll be happier._ How much to bet?
   - _I'm feeling tired now and thinking that I need to relax to recover is not a guarantee.
 Maybe relaxing is not the answer._ How much to bet?
-- My thoughts are theories, open for improvement.
+- Your thoughts are theories, open for improvement.
-  - Proposal to be proved and to be improved upon as I move forward.
+  - Proposal to be proved and to be improved upon as you move forward.
   - _A scientist laughed really hard when I said science is true.
 Newton -> Einstein -> Quantum physics._
-- My memories are mostly lies.
-My past is mostly constructed.
+- Your memories are mostly lies.
+Your past is mostly constructed.
   - Space shuttle explosion experiment.
 3 years later.
   - A false memory over time grows into a hard fact in my mind.
 And it feels more real and more serious.
 And most memories are false.
-- Got used to thinking of rules, obligations and cultural norms as true[^1].
+- You got used to thinking of rules, obligations and cultural norms as true.
   - Rules were most likely set right before lunch break so people can leave.
 Or probably as a knee jerk reaction after a disaster.
   - Rules are not true, they're a starting point of how the game looks like now.
   - Always ask, who's this obligation or norm serving?
 Who's problem is it solving?
 Who is getting disappointed that I'm not taking their wish as my command?